-Here’s the weekly roundup of some of the top news stories from India and around the world.
+Here are some of the weekly roundups of top news stories from India and worldwide that you must checkout.

 The Delhi High Court issued that RWA or Municipal Corporation must ensure no stray dog goes hungry or thirsty.